-The rest of the paper proceeds as follows.
-In the next section we develop the analytical framework for optimal design within a stochastic structural labour supply model.
-In section 3 we outline the WFTC reform in the UK and its impact on work incentives.
-Section 4 outlines the structural microeconometric model, while in section 5.1 we describe the data and model estimates.
-Section 6 uses these model estimates to derive optimal tax schedules.
+these model estimates to derive optimal tax schedules.
 We provide evidence for lowering the marginal rates at lower incomes and also document the importance of allowing the tax schedule to depend on the age of children.
 We also discuss how introducing hours rules affects tax design, and how important these are likely to be in terms of social welfare.
 In section 7 we examine reforms that are strictly Pareto improving.
-We quantify the inefficiency under the existing system by comparing the actual and maximized revenue levels from this exercise.
+We quantify the inefficiency under the existing system, and the extent to which the requirement that no individual is made worse off would act as a constraint on the welfare maximisation problem.
 Finally, section 8 concludes.